Why Adalo Is Perfect for Building an Instacart Clone

-This comprehensive tutorial will walk you through building a fully functional grocery delivery marketplace using Adalo's no-code platform.
-You'll learn how to create a three-sided marketplace connecting customers, shoppers, and retailers with order management, payment processing, real-time tracking, and rating systems—all without writing a single line of code.
+This comprehensive tutorial walks you through building a fully functional grocery delivery marketplace using Adalo, an AI-powered app builder for database-driven web and native mobile apps.
+You'll learn how to create a three-sided marketplace connecting customers, shoppers, and retailers—complete with order management, payment processing, real-time tracking, and rating systems.
+One build publishes to web, iOS App Store, and Android Play Store, giving every user in your marketplace ecosystem a seamless experience without writing code.

-What Is an Instacart Clone and Why Build One with a No-Code App Builder
+What Is an Instacart Clone and Why Build One with an AI-Powered App Builder

 An Instacart clone is a multi-sided marketplace that connects grocery retailers, independent shoppers, and customers seeking convenient delivery.
 The platform enables customers to browse products from local stores, place orders, and receive delivery within hours—while independent shoppers fulfill orders and earn per-delivery fees plus tips.